Adam Christian Johnson: January 6 United States Capitol attack

 Before the attack, Johnson shared on social media that he would be in Washington, D.C.
 On the way to the Capitol, he posted selfies on Facebook in an airport with other MAGA supporters.
 In a rally on the night of January 5, a Washington Post videographer captured him shouting expletives and implying that he did not believe Joe Biden was legitimately elected.
 Following the rally, he posted a photo of himself on Facebook with the caption, "Riot!!!"

 On January 6, 2021, during the United States Capitol attack, Johnson was at the front of the riot, having sprinted from the "Stop the Steal" rally at the White House after learning of the attack.
 He spent 35 minutes inside the Capitol, entering three highly sensitive areas of the Capitol according to prosecutors, and was photographed jiggling the handle of Speaker of the House Nancy Pelosi's office suite.
 He found Pelosi's lectern near a spiral staircase and carried it to the Capitol rotunda.
 In the rotunda, he was photographed by a Getty Images photographer Win McNamee, wearing a Trump themed ski cap and holding the lectern in his right arm.
 He asked a woman to take pictures of him standing in front of the podium, then left the lectern in the middle of the room.
 He was then recorded telling the other rioters to use a bust of George Washington to break down the doors to the House Chamber, as well as other encouragement.

 In the hours following the riot and the publishing of the photograph, Johnson was nicknamed "Podium Guy" on the internet.
 He wrote on social media that he "broke the internet" and that he was "finally famous".

 The location of the lectern was not immediately known following the attack.
-The federal warrant for Johnson's arrest stated that "on or about January 7, 2021, the lectern was found by a member of the Senate staff in the Red corridor of the Senate wing off the Rotunda in the Capitol building," and that "according to the House of Representatives’ curator, the Speaker's lectern has a market value of more than $1,000."
+The federal warrant for Johnson's arrest stated that "on or about January 7, 2021, the lectern was found by a member of the Senate staff in the Red corridor of the Senate wing off the Rotunda in the Capitol building," and that "according to the House of Representatives' curator, the Speaker's lectern has a market value of more than $1,000."
 The lectern would later be placed in the Capitol's Rayburn Room on January 13 for an engrossment ceremony of the House impeachment resolution.

-The FBI searched for Johnson following the attack.
+The Federal Bureau of Investigation (FBI) searched for Johnson following the attack.
 He was later identified by residents of Bradenton, Florida, through the photos taken of him during the attack, and this was published in The Bradenton Herald on January 8, 2021.
 He was arrested on January 8 after being reported to the FBI by his acquaintance Allan Mestel, and held in Pinellas County Jail pending charges and on a warrant from the United States Marshals Service.
 He cooperated fully with federal agents, but had destroyed his photographs and social media accounts before his arrest.